This case study refers to a project done with Rautakesko which has since changed name to Building & Technical Trade Division of K Group.

 - RELEX’s genuine enthusiasm for developing the business operations of the client

 At the outset, Rautakesko’s wholesale replenishment orders were placed by the persons responsible for the different product categories.
-The decentralisation of purchasing responsibilities was also evident in the use of support tools: Excel, SAP and Logisticar were all used parallel in the replenishment process.
+The decentralization of purchasing responsibilities was also evident in the use of support tools: Excel, SAP and Logisticar were all used parallel in the replenishment process.

-Rautakesko’s Logistics Director, Olli Salmivaara, reflects on the initial situation: “The decentralisation of responsibilities together with insufficient system support created a situation where a great deal of time was spent on replenishment, but the results – especially with regard to inventory turnover – were never up to par.
+Rautakesko’s Logistics Director, Olli Salmivaara, reflects on the initial situation: “The decentralization of responsibilities together with insufficient system support created a situation where a great deal of time was spent on replenishment, but the results – especially with regard to inventory turnover – were never up to par.
 Developing the replenishment process was difficult and no significant progress could be attained with the old operational methods and tools.”

 The first step in developing the replenishment process was an analysis project conducted by RELEX.
 The project produced a reliable estimate of the attainable benefits beforehand.
-Mr Salmivaara has only praise for the analysis project: “The project provided us with a clear picture of our current operational model, its challenges, and the areas where improvements could be made.
+Salmivaara has only praise for the analysis project: “The project provided us with a clear picture of our current operational model, its challenges, and the areas where improvements could be made.
 Due to the fact that we had already previously utilized computer-assisted ordering in purchasing, we needed concrete proof about the additional benefits of the new system and operational model.
 RELEX created a simulation model that utilized our own product-level data and showed us how the new operational model would function in practice.
 The analysis project enabled us to ensure that the restructuring would provide us with the desired results.”

 Significant Organizational Changes

 As an integral part of developing the replenishment process, Rautakesko decided to centralise its wholesale replenishment by assigning all the related responsibilities to a single team.
-“The centralization of operations was made possible by the new RELEX Processor replenishment system.
+“The centralization of operations was made possible by the RELEX replenishment system.
 The centralization was seen as an opportunity to increase the know-how of the team that is responsible for placing replenishment orders and to boost the efficiency of the entire process.
-Discussions with RELEX’s other clients strengthened our views concerning the feasibility of this course of action”, Mr. Salmivaara says.
+Discussions with RELEX’s other clients strengthened our views concerning the feasibility of this course of action”, Salmivaara says.